This document provides details regarding the Dryad MQTT Sensor Data Integration.

 To receive messages on topics of interest as a client, you must first send a SUBSCRIBE message to the Dryad external MQTT broker.
 The SUBSCRIBE message can have a packet identifier and a list of subscriptions.
 Each subscription contains a topic and a QoS level.

 MQTT topics are case-sensitive.
-The topic /sensor/envmon/Site-001/#
+The topic /sensor/envmon/Site-001/# differs from the topic /sensor/envmon/site-001/#, for example.

 To confirm each subscription, the Dryad MQTT broker sends a SUBACK acknowledgement message to you.

 The SUBACK message contains the packet identifier of the original SUBSCRIBE message and a return code.
 The return code indicates whether the subscription has been granted or rejected.
-Please refer to the official MQTT documentation's SUBACK payload section to find out the possible return (reason) codes.
+Please refer to the official MQTT documentation's section to find out the possible return (reason) codes.

 After receiving the SUBACK message, you will start receiving messages that match the topics you subscribed to when they were published.